The menus that are available on your e-banking include

 The standing orders overview page displays all standing orders that you have set up with UBS (not only through e-banking).
 Depending on the status of the standing order, it can be found in one of the below statuses:

 - Awaiting approval – The standing order is awaiting further approval before it can be submitted to UBS.
-Depending on your e-banking authorisation the account holder has specified, payments may require additional approval before they can be received for processing.
+Depending on your e-banking authorization the account holder has specified, payments may require additional approval before they can be received for processing.

 - Submitted – The standing order has been submitted to UBS and is awaiting checks from UBS